anan44/it-starts-with-clojure/materials/README.md

-# Welcome to the Close Your Parens -guide
+# Welcome to the It Starts With Clojure -guide

 Currently available chapters are: